codyloyd/Responsive/responsive.md

 Flexbox roooooocks.

-Here's the full code for this finished layout
+Here's the full code for this finished layout.

 `html`
 ```html
 <div class="full-screen">